Maine Made Products

 In Maine, we take enormous pride in our long history of fine craftsmanship.
 From food to furniture, clothing to boats, and everything in between, our products represent the resourceful, dependable and inventive spirit of Maine.
 Shopping for locally created products is one of the more unique things to do in Maine.

-Don’t forget to pamper yourself, too.
-Situated on a 32-acre farm in Rockport, Avena Botanicals Gardens & Shop, MidCoast Maine's largest herbal apothecary for over 22 years, is known for making high quality, handcrafted herbal skincare products for men, women, children and pets.
+If your day calls for pampering, you’re in luck.
+Situated on a 32-acre farm in Rockport, Avena Botanicals Gardens & Shop, MidCoast Maine's largest herbal apothecary for more than 20 years, is known for making high quality, handcrafted herbal skincare products for men, women, children and pets.
 Their backyard gardens flourish as a result of using biodynamic preparations and permaculture techniques.

 From lobsters to blueberries to whoopie pies and more, the many flavors of Maine are represented at festivals and various venues throughout the state all year long.
 Maine’s gourmet and specialty food producers offer an array of freshly produced products prepared with locally sourced ingredients; most packaged for easy shipping so you can send them home to be waiting for you when you get back.

 Maine Grains, an old county jail converted into a grist mill, is located in Skowhegan.
 Maine Grains prides itself in being a catalyst for the re-emergence of the grain harvest in the state.
 The mill offers historical narrated tours through their unique facility along with a fine selection of their milled products.

 Raye’s Mustard Mill, located in the coastal city of Eastport, the nation’s eastern-most city, is North America’s last remaining traditional stone-ground mustard mill.
 Sample gourmet mustards, tour the mill, and get a glimpse of Maine’s history.